Syrian civil war: Humanitarian aid

 Other countries in the region have also contributed various levels of aid.
 Iran has been exporting between 500 and 800 tonnes of flour daily to Syria.
 Israel supplied aid through Operation Good Neighbor, providing medical treatment to 750 Syrians in a field hospital located in Golan Heights where rebels say that 250 of their fighters were treated.
 Israel established two medical centers inside Syria.
 Israel also delivered heating fuel, diesel fuel, seven electric generators, water pipes, educational materials, flour for bakeries, baby food, diapers, shoes and clothing.
 Syrian refugees in Lebanon make up one quarter of Lebanon's population, mostly consisting of women and children.
 In addition, Russia has said it created six humanitarian aid centers within Syria to support 3000 refugees in 2016.

 On 9 April 2020, the UN dispatched 51 truckloads of humanitarian aid to Idlib.
-The organization said that the aid would be distributed among civilians stranded in the north-western part of the country.
+The organization said that the aid would be distributed among civilians stranded in the northwestern part of the country.

 On 30 April 2020, Human Rights Watch condemned the Syrian authorities for their longstanding restriction on the entry of aid supplies.
 It also demanded the World Health Organization to keep pushing the UN to allow medical aid and other essentials to reach Syria via the Iraq border crossing, to prevent the spread of COVID-19 in the war-torn nation.
 The aid supplies, if allowed, will allow the Syrian population to protect themselves from contracting the COVID-19 virus.